-A good example is if you have a mortgage of $100,000 and are paying $3,000 per year in interest (3%), you would need to find an investment that earns a higher return than 3% per year to be better off investing than paying down the mortgage (or adding to the offset account).
+This means you’d need to find an investment that earns a higher return than 3% per year to be better off investing than paying down your mortgage (or adding to an offset account).

-Term deposits currently pay around 1.5%, this is less than a typical mortgage rate of 3% so you’d be locking in a loss of 1.5% per year.
+Term deposits currently pay less than 1%, and this is less than a typical mortgage rate of 3% so you’d be locking in a loss of 1.5% per year.
 Plus the interest earned on a term deposit will be taxable income, whereas there is no tax deduction for interest on owner occupied home loans.

-If you want to invest instead of paying down your mortgage (or adding to the offset account), it only makes sense to consider investments which can achieve at least the same return as your mortgage interest rate.
+If you want to invest instead of paying down your mortgage (or adding to the offset account), you need to consider investments which can achieve at least the same return as your mortgage interest rate.

 Investments like Australian shares, international shares and high grade bonds have all exceeded the average mortgage interest rate over the long run.
 Compare their returns below against the your current mortgage interest rate (on average between 2.8% and 3.8% p.a.).

-Note: that the after tax return on these investments will vary based on the level of franking credits and concessional capital gains as well as your tax position.
+Note: after tax, the return on these investments will vary based on the level of franking credits and concessional capital gains as well as your tax position.

 As we always say at Stockspot, the longer you invest, the better your chance of success.
-Also, because some of these asset classes do well at the same time that others do poorly it is a safer strategy to invest in a balanced portfolio with a mix of different assets.
+Also, because some of these asset classes do well at the same time that others do poorly, it’s a safer strategy to invest in a balanced portfolio with a mix of different assets.

-A diversified investment portfolio with Stockspot has earned 7-10% over the long run and is much less risk than just owning Australian shares.
+A Stockspot diversified investment portfolio of low-cost ETFs has earned 7-10% over the long run and is much less risky than just owning Australian shares.

 |Stockspot portfolio returns*||5 years (p.a.)||Total 5 year returns|

-We believe low-cost ETFs are best and safest way to diversify your money across investments.
-It’s also important to keep your costs low when you invest as everything you pay in fees nibbles into your returns.
+It’s also important to keep your costs low when you invest as everything you pay in fees eats into your returns.
 This is particularly pertinent if you also have a mortgage.